9 famous artworks inspired by dance

 Raoul Dufy had been inspired by his exposure to Henri Matisse’s Fauvist works, resulting in him adopting the style for which he became famous for, with this early foray into Fauvism.
 Le Bal Populaire shows couples dancing outdoors, in what appears to be a French town judging by the flags!

 An orchestra seated in the background is playing music to which those in the foreground are dancing to.
-The style, composition and colour of this oil painting combine to create a vitality that beautifully conveys the raw joy of music and dance.
+The style, composition and color of this oil painting combine to create a vitality that beautifully conveys the raw joy of music and dance.

 Dance (I) - Henri Matisse (1909)